fish-shell/fish-shell/doc_src/cmds/fish_add_path.rst

    # It is at /opt/mycoolthing/bin/mycoolthing,
    # so let's add the directory: /opt/mycoolthing/bin.
    > fish_add_path /opt/mycoolthing/bin

+   # I want to remove the path to mycoolthing.
+   # This is the only sensible use case of -r,
+   # because removing paths from an inherited $PATH is an anti-pattern.
+   > fish_add_path -r /opt/mycoolthing/bin

    # I want my ~/.local/bin to be checked first,
    # even if it was already added.